agnflame/PowerLaw/Synthetic Data for Regression/README.md

 To investigate the effects of mRNA capture efficiency (important when considering experimental viability) on the short-time exponent we introduce a new parameter - the mRNA capture probability.
 The same procedure as done for Figs. S2-S5 was repeated with a fixed finite sample size of 1000, and the mRNA capture probability was varied over 0.2, 0.4, 0.6, 0.8, and 1.0, represeting various degrees of mRNA capture success from different experimental techniques (i.e. scRNAseq, bulk RNAseq, smFISH, etc.).

+To investigate the effect of an initial mixed gene state distribution (rather than a Dirac delta distribution in a single gene state) on the estimation of the short-time exponent, different initial conditions were considered, including a uniform distribution and various random initial distributions.

 ## Fig. 4 Data structure

 Format of data filenames: